Matolweni95/AssessmentSubmission/README.md

 # AssessmentSubmission
 -Compilation

-The project needs no compilation i used plain CSS, JS and HTML
+The project needs no compilation i used plain CSS, JS and HTML, all there is to do is esure  files on your local directory files include
+-VaimoAssessment.html
+-main.css
+-mobile.css
+-images(folder)

 -OverView